ElijahKotyluk/nuxt-cjs-adding-products/README.md

 ![](assets/CommerceJS_NuxtJS_Storefront.png)

 ## Overview
-The purpose of this guide is to help developers get familiar with using the Commerce.js SDK in conjunction with Nuxt.js.
-Commerce.js is a powerful eCommerce tool that gives you the ability to build custom eCommerce sites without the trouble of building out a lot of the complex functionality that comes with eCommerce projects.
-Commerce.js makes it easy for developers of all levels to build a fully customized online store.

-## Recap
-If you followed the previous guide then you created a Nuxt application that utilizes
+If you followed the previous guide you created a Nuxt application using `create-nuxt-app`, where you also created a Nuxt plugin for the Commerce.js SDK, and used that plugin to get your products and render them server-side by using the `nuxtServerInit` action.
+This guide is going to build off of the previous one and demonstrate how to use the following cart methods; `cart.add()`, `cart.retrieve `, `cart.remove()`, and `cart.empty`.
+To do this you will be expanding on your Vuex store and utilizing Vuetify to build out a simple UI that visually demonstrates these methods.

 ## This guide will cover

 1. (Optional) Creating variants of a product in your Chec Dashboard
-2. Building a simple UI to accomodate a product cart
+2. Adding / Removing products from a cart
-3. Manipulate your cart by adding and removing products
+3. Listing cart items and clearing a cart

 ## Requirements